 Maybe you want a summer job that breaks away from the standard tutoring gig.
 Here are some options all across the board, we’re sure at least one will catch your eye.

-If you want to make some extra cash without committing to a full-blown job, driving for Lyft is a legitimate option.
-Demand for ride-sharing has been growing like crazy, and it shows no signs of slowing down.
+If you want to make some extra cash without committing to a full-blown job, driving for Uber or Lyft is a legitimate option.
+Demand for ride-sharing has been growing again after a pandemic-induced slump.
 To be eligible, you’ll need to be at least 21 years old with a year of driving experience, pass a background check and own a car made in 2007 or later.

 Best of all, he could do it on his own time.
 You can work days, nights or weekends — it’s up to you.